sveltejs/svelte/site/content/docs/03-run-time.md

 ---

-In both cases, an array of arguments can be passed as the first argument instead of a single store.
+In both cases, an array of stores can be passed as the first argument instead of a single store.
+In this case, the callback can optionally take a fourth argument, `changed`, which will be an array of Booleans describing which store value(s) changed since the last time the callback was called.
+(In the single-store case, the `changed` array would be pointless since it would always be equal to `[true]`.)

 ```js
 import { derived } from 'svelte/store';